 Why choose this course

-An increasing number of successful hotels, restaurants, and conference and events organisers continue to appreciate the value added by graduates from our MSc International Hospitality Management (Euromasters).
-Studying with us gives you access to our influential industry connections and our unique, farsighted research, courtesy of our inspiring School of Hospitality and Tourism.
+Studying our MSc in International Hospitality Management gives you access to our influential industry connections and our unique, farsighted research, courtesy of our inspiring School of Hospitality and Tourism.

-Providing excellent graduate employment prospects, the school was ranked top 3 in the Complete University Guide 2020.
-Likewise, the school also ranked in the top 10 for hospitality and leisure management in the QS World University Rankings 2019 and top 10 for hospitality, leisure and tourism in The Times and Sunday Times Good University Guide 2019.
+Providing excellent graduate employment prospects, the school was ranked 3rd in the Complete University Guide 2020 and top five in the UK by the Guardian University Guide 2019.
+Likewise, the school also ranked in the top 10 for hospitality and leisure management in the QS World University Rankings 2019 and top 5 for hospitality, leisure and tourism in The Times and Sunday Times Good University Guide 2020.